 Cynthia Dolliole of New Orleans, Our Special Guest of Honor.
 Dolliole family is from New Orleans and French Creole.
 Her family extends back to the early 1700s, before the Spanish and French occupation of the Louisiana Territory and before the existence of the 13 colonies in America and definitely before The Louisiana Purchase!
 Cynthia is also a music instructor at The Audubon School of Music, in New Orleans, Louisiana.
 In the meantime, read about the DOLLIOLE FAMILY HERE: http://neworleanshistorical.org/items/show/1324

 The Dollioles at the time of the Louisiana Purchase start date, 1803.

 Milford "Stack" Dolliole, Grandfather of Cynthia Elizabeth Dolliole, was a drummer for the New Orleans Brass Bands: Onward Brass Band and The Tuxedo Brass Band.
 They called him "Stack"

 Oct 23, 1903 - May 2, 1994

-"Over The Mountain, Across the Sea", Featuring one of our Jazz Artist, from Toronto, Ontario, Canada - Elise LEGROW, see her Sept 6th, 2020 at our 3 Day Labor Day, Pacific Northwest International Jazz-Zydeco Heritage Festival, (Sept 4th, 5th and 6th, 2021) TACOMA, PIERCE COUNTY, WASHINGTON
+"Bette Davis Eyes", Featuring one of our Jazz Artist, from La Pampa, Argentina.
+KAREN SOUZA is an Argentinian jazz and bossa nova singer, songwriter, and producer.
+See her Sept 5th, 2021 at our 3 Day Labor Day, Pacific Northwest International Jazz-Zydeco Heritage Festival, (Sept 4th, 5th and 6th, 2021) TACOMA, PIERCE COUNTY, WASHINGTON